Deimos-1/ML-project/README.md

 ⬜ Test bigger batch sizes.
 ⬜ See if the results improve when not touching the prediction set.
 ⬜ Find a solution for pressure_train and pressure_pred being very different.
+⬜ Implement weight initialization (Kaiming because we have leaky_relu activation)